Marbelle: Biography

 In 2010 she returned with a new album Amor Sincero based on the television series. the singles "Sola con mi soledad" and "Ya te olvidé" both went gold with very high sales.

 On August 25, 2012 she appeared as the main guest on the first ever Twitcam session held by popular Colombian radio host Emilio Sánchez.

 In January 2020, she released her single, Adicta al Dolor, which has been dedicated to all women.
 The single was composed by Marbelle, Pipe Bueno and Pasabordo.

+In January 2020, Marbelle released the single "Adicta al Dolor," a song dedicated to women who have experienced emotional pain.
+The track was composed by Marbelle in collaboration with Pipe Bueno and the group Pasabordo.